kimoppalfens/kimoppalfens.github.io/_posts/2017-11-20- CoMGMT usecase - Part 1.md

  **Note** If at this point, you don't see any subscription, this means that you don't have a valid Azure subscription to create virtual machines.

  You can always , Add a "Pay-As-You-Go" subscription to test out the CMG functionality.
-You will be only billed for what you use and for a CMG, this cost is very limited !
+You will only be billed for what you use and for a CMG, this cost is very limited !

- In our test lab, running a CMG for a few clients was less than 100€ / month.
+ In our test lab, running a CMG for a few clients, the cost was less than 100€ / month.
 The additional cost for more clients is just a bit of processing power and network traffic.
 Both very limited for a management point !!

  Anyway, if you do have a valid subscription, or you just created one, note down the Subscription ID